 Click OK.
 Your new database will be created and appear in pgAdmin.
 Click on cambridge to highlight it and select it.
 We can now add a table.

 There are a number of different ways you can get data into your database.
-We will look at two of them in the following steps.
-The first we will look at is loading a CSV saved on your machine, then we will look at using the Database Manager in QGIS.
+The first we will look at is loading a CSV saved on your machine; a bit later, we will look at using the Database Manager in QGIS.

 In the Query Tool, create a new empty table called cambridge_coffee_shops using the following SQL statement.
 This is an empty table based on the schema of our CSV.
 For the PostgreSQL data types available, view the documentation pages on Data Types.

-CREATE TABLE cambridge_coffee_shops ( id serial NOT NULL, name character varying(50), address character varying(50), city character varying(50), state character varying(50), zip character varying(10), lat numeric, lon numeric );
+CREATE TABLE coffee_shops ( id serial NOT NULL, name character varying(50), address character varying(50), city character varying(50), state character varying(50), zip character varying(10), lat numeric, lon numeric );

 Now we have an empty table we can load our data into.

 View your new table.
-It is nested within our cambridge database, in Schemas -> public -> Tables -> cambridge_coffee_shops.
-Once you find it, right click on it and select Import.
+It is nested within our cambridge database, in Schemas -> public -> Tables -> coffee_shops.
+Once you find it, right click on it and select Import/Export .
 See the figure below.

 In the Import dialog, go through the tabs to set up the settings for our table import based on our CSV.